-The Fair Debt Collection Practices Act (FDCPA) is a law originally passed in 1978 to protect consumers and regulate the tactics used by debt collectors.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law initially passed in 1978 to protect consumers and regulate the tactics used by debt collectors.

 If you have had debt collectors hounding you over a debt, it is imperative that you know what your rights are as outlined in the FDCPA.

-The FDCPA is what you will be using to protect you against third-party debt collectors and their unfair practices and illegal debt collection tactics.
+The FDCPA is what you will be using to protect you against third-party debt collectors and their unfair debt collection practices.
 The FDCPA allows you to fight back against them.

-The Fair Debt Collection Practices Act is your best weapon to get debt collectors out of your life and collection accounts removed from your credit report.
-It is also what allows you to sue them in small claims court for violating your consumer rights.
+The Fair Debt Collection Practices Act is a powerful tool to get debt collectors out of your life and collection accounts removed from your credit report.
+It also allows you to sue them in small claims court for violating your consumer rights.

 Rights Guaranteed to Consumers Under the Fair Debt Collection Practices Act